fredwu/datamappify/README.md

 Datamappify is built using [Virtus](https://github.com/solnic/virtus) and existing ORMs (ActiveRecord and Sequel, etc).
 The design goal is to utilise the powerfulness of existing ORMs as well as to separate domain logic (model behaviour) from data persistence.

+My motivation for creating Datamappify is to hide the complexity of dealing with data in different data sources including the ones from external web services.
+Features like lazy loading and dirty tracking are designed to enhance the usability of dealing with web services.

 Datamappify consists of three components:

 - __Entity__ contains models behaviour, think an ActiveRecord model with the persistence specifics removed.